tatianabarbone/tatianabarbone.github.io/pages/about.md

 # **About Me**

 Hi!
-I'm **{{ site.author.name }}**.
+I'm Tatiana.

 Currently, I'm a student at the University of San Diego studying Computer Science.

 Last summer I worked as a Digital/IT Intern at Dell Technologies on the Connectivity and IoT team, where I analyzed and visualized aggregated log data in the connectivity space to create beautiful, useful, and concise data visualizations using [pandas](http://pandas.pydata.org/) and [matplotlib](https://matplotlib.org/).

-I'm currently working on building a NLP chatbot :)

 Some of my hobbies include photography, graphic design and running.